Where to Eat in Chinatown

 EMei

-Best For: Szechuan food — any way you want it.
+Best For: Sichuan food — any way you want it.

-EMei has been open for about a decade, and they still consistently serve some of our favorite Szechuan food in the neighborhood.
-Come for numbing, Szechuan peppercorn-laden dishes like crispy Chongqing chicken or mapo tofu (that can easily be made vegetarian).
-If you’re with a group, order the whole fish in a cabbage-based stew with pickled peppers for about $35.
-EMei also sells deluxe Chinese liquors by the bottle, if that’s the kind of Thursday night you’re looking to have (invite us?).
+EMei has been open for just over a decade, and it still consistently serves some of our favorite Sichuan food in the neighborhood.
+Come here for numbing Sichuan-peppercorn-laden dishes like crispy Chongqing chicken or mapo tofu (that can easily be made vegetarian).
+If you’re with a group, order the whole fish in a cabbage-based stew with pickled peppers, for under $40.
+EMei also sells deluxe Chinese liquors by the bottle, if that’s the kind of Thursday night you’re looking to have.
+(Invite us?)
 915 Arch Street.

 Ocean Harbor

 There are plenty of great dim sum spots in Philly, but we particularly love the energy in Ocean Harbor, where dim sum carts roll through the huge dining room and you have to make intense eye contact with servers if you want more food.
-(It’s part of the joy here, we promise).
-You’ll hear a bell dinging from the kitchen throughout the course of your meal, and that’s because this restaurant churns out so much dim sim, they’re constantly making fresh plates of har gow, turnip cakes, and bacon-wrapped shrimp.
+(It’s part of the joy here, we promise.)
+You’ll hear a bell dinging from the kitchen throughout the course of your meal, and that’s because this restaurant churns out so much dim sim, they’re constantly making fresh dumplings, buns and chicken feet (a customer favorite).
 If you’re only eating with a couple other people, you might have to share your big round table with another party.
-And, if you’re lucky, they’ll seat you on the stage.
+And if you’re lucky, they’ll seat you on the stage.
 Alternatively, come back for dinner and order big plates of fried seafood and rice dishes.
-You can always BYOB for $5 per bottle.
 1023 Race Street.

 Nan Zhou Hand-Drawn Noodle House

-Whenever we go to Nan Zhou Hand-Drawn Noodle House (which is precisely as often as possible), we always order the same thing: Oxtail noodle soup and the shredded pork stir-fry noodles with a little chile paste added in.
+Whenever we go to Nan Zhou (which is precisely as often as possible), we always order the same thing: oxtail noodle soup, and the shredded pork stir-fry noodles with a little chili paste added in.
 If you need something green, though, the snow peas with garlic are also very good.
-Nan Zhou Hand-Drawn Noodle House only accepts cash or Venmo payments.
-Conveniently, there’s an ATM in the restaurant.
+Remember: Nan Zhou Hand-Drawn Noodle House only accepts cash or Venmo payments.
+Conveniently, there’s an ATM right in the restaurant.
 1022 Race Street.

 Tai Lake

-Tai Lake feels a little bit like a bunker: it’s long, windowless, and decorated like a Midwestern Hilton ballroom.
-Only this bunker serves a Stinger at the bar, plus salt-baked shrimp with chiles, Chinese casseroles, jellyfish prepared five different ways, lobster with minced pork — and pretty much any other Cantonese seafood dish imaginable.
+Tai Lake feels a little bit like a bunker: It’s long, windowless, and decorated like a Midwestern Hilton ballroom.
+Only this bunker serves a stinger at the bar, plus excellent salt-baked shrimp with chilies, Chinese casseroles, jellyfish served seven different ways, lobster with minced pork — and pretty much any other Hong Kong-style Cantonese seafood dish imaginable.
 The staff is always friendly, the beer is always cheap, and the Peking duck is always excellent.
 That’s reason enough to check it out.
 134 North 10th Street.

 chinatown penang